Screen resolution 1280 x 600 pixel or higher is recommended.

 This was issued May 21, 1973 (OZ9XU).

-I was QRV for some years, but was “challenged” by BCI/TVI as I lived in an apartment block.
+I was QRV for some years, but was challenged by BCI/TVI as I lived in an apartment block.
+At that time, all radio broadcast and TV was terrestrial and analogue.

-Not much activity at the time, but it was better when I moved in own house.
-Unfortunately there was “other disturbing elements”, among other things work and family, which required my attention.
+There was not much activity at the time, but it was better when I moved in own house.
+Unfortunately, there was “other disturbing elements”, among other things work and family, which required my attention.

 I was QRT from the summer of 1991 to the spring of 2011, except from 13 QSO’s in 1997.